Kegbot/kegbot-server/docs/source/settings.rst

   **Gmail Example:** ``submission://kegbot%40kegbot.org:secretpassword@smtp.gmail.com``
   **Local Relay Example:** ``smtp:``

-.. data:: KEGBOT_REDIS_URL

-  URL to the Kegbot Redis instance, in the format ``redis://:PASSWORD@HOST:PORT/DATABASE``. ``PASSWORD`` and ``PORT`` are optional.

-  **Example:** ``redis://localhost/0``

-.. data:: KEGBOT_SECRET_KEY

-    A random value, like a password, that will be used to generate and protect certain values used by the web service, such as cookies.
-Changing this value will cause all users to be logged out and will invalidate any pending invitations.
-Generally, you should only change this value if it has become compromised.

 .. data:: KEGBOT_INSECURE_SHARED_API_KEY

     If set, a random value, like a password, that will always be accepted as an API key.
 As the name suggests, it is insecure to use this feature, which is intended only for use in special standalone/embedded installs (e.g. a single-user, offline Raspberry Pi) where there is no risk of exposure.

-.. data:: KEGBOT_SETUP_ENABLED

-    If set to ``true``, the server will enable "setup mode".
-The server can only be configured and upgraded when this mode is enabled.
-For security reasons, this mode is disabled by default and must be explicitly enabled by an administrator.

 Configuration file
 ------------------